TradingView – Supertrend (Automated Trading)

 Precautions

-• Once an alert is set, this strategy will run as per the session time set by the user in the parameters
+• Once an alert is set, this strategy runs as per the session time you set in the parameters.

-• If you modify the alert in the middle of the session, then be careful about setting start time of session after current time.
-Otherwise TradingView, you might see unexpected orders being fired:
+• If you modify the alert in the middle of the session, be careful to set the session start time after the current time.
+Otherwise, you might see unexpected orders being fired:

-• If you modify the alert and set session start time earlier that current time, then strategy will take double quantity for first signal, which is wrong.
+• If you modify the alert and set the session start time earlier than the current time, then the strategy will take double quantity for the first signal, which is wrong.

-• Any charting software is susceptible to issue like repaint when you modify something in live, so you must understand it and be careful
+• Any charting software can have issues like repaint when you modify something live, so understand this and be careful.

 References